FEATURED IN MONOCLE MAGAZINE SOFT POWER ISSUE

 A nation cannot simply hire the best marketing and PR company to tidy its image or create a false sense of prosperity and stability.
 And as a matter fact, many countries face the problem of being known for only stereotypical images leaving competitive advantage on the table due to ignorance.

 Let us take Brazil as an example.
-Former President Lula’s time was marked by a period of growth, and social progress before he was ousted amidst a bribery scandal.
-Following his term we see tense political environment, a return to conservative rule echoing the dark autocratic past sung about in the songs of Chico Buarque.
-Political violence.
-Pandemic denying.
+Former President Lula’s time was marked by a period of growth and social progress before he was ousted amidst a bribery scandal.
+Following his term, a tense political environment, and a return to conservative rule echoing the dark autocratic past sung about in the songs of Chico Buarque.
 As the article states – a “Reversal of Fortune.”

 The good news, however, is that Brazil continues to be a country where, even at an individual level, culture remains a major investment of time and energy.
 There’s no better measure of this than in the events held by Brazilian communities all over the world.

 Cultural diplomacy even at a civic level, or a neighborhood level, allows for the spontaneous and folkloric life.
 In a city such as Los Angeles with multitudes of ethnicities on display every day, learning about your neighbors often means ordering a taco on the corner, experiencing a new grocery store, or briefly joining a parade down the promenade.
 Losing fear of ‘the other’ effectively creates stronger bonds and creates new invitations.